Compotes Recipes Sauces, Jams and Chutneys

 I spend most of my year looking forward to summer, for several reasons.
 First and foremost, because I hate cold weather with an absolute passion.
 Second, because I get to wear all of my favorite sundresses and sandals (see point #1…) And third, because summer means strawberry season.
 Eton mess, strawberry galettes, strawberry hand pies, strawberry rhubarb crisp, strawberry muffins, strawberry fool…by the time warm weather rolls around, I’m ready for aaaallll for the strawberry recipes.

-This strawberry compote recipe is always at the top of my list.
+This strawberry compote always ranks near the top of my list.
 Like my cherry compote and mixed berry compote, the strawberry version requires just a handful of basic ingredients (fresh or frozen strawberries, granulated sugar, and an orange) and about 20 minutes of prep time.
-It can be served warm (ideally over homemade vanilla ice cream!) cold, or at room temperature, so no matter if you’re struggling through a sweltering New York City afternoon or sitting somewhere in the UK waiting for the rain to cease, you can find a way to work this sweet and simple compote into your repertoire of summer desserts.
+It can be served cold, warm (ideally over homemade vanilla ice cream!), or at room temperature, whether you’re struggling through a sweltering New York City afternoon or sitting somewhere in the UK waiting for the rain to cease, you can find a way to work this sweet and simple compote into your repertoire of summer desserts.

 Dishes of strawberry compote surrounded by fresh berries